Charm City Kings

-Charm City Kings is a 2020 American drama film directed by Angel Manuel Soto from a screenplay by Sherman Payne and a story by Chris Boyd, Kirk Sullivan, and Barry Jenkins.
+Charm City Kings is a 2020 American drama film directed by Ángel Manuel Soto from a screenplay by Sherman Payne and a story by Chris Boyd, Kirk Sullivan, and Barry Jenkins.
 It is based on the 2013 documentary 12 O'Clock Boys by Lotfy Nathan.
 It stars Jahi Di'Allo Winston, Meek Mill, Will Catlett, and Teyonah Parris.

 The film had its world premiere at the Sundance Film Festival on January 27, 2020.
 It was released on October 8, 2020, by HBO Max.
 Will Smith and Jada Pinkett Smith serve as the executive producers.
-The film was removed from HBO Max in August 2022.
+The film was removed from HBO Max in July 2022.

 Plot

 14-year-old Mouse lives in Baltimore, Maryland with his single mother and younger sister.
 Mouse is interested in motorbikes, a big part of the culture in Baltimore, but his mother disapproves as his older brother Stro died in a biking accident at the age of 17.
-Once a week during the summer is an event called The Ride, where people bring out their motorbikes and do stunts in the street.
+Taking place once a week during the summer, there is an event called The Ride, where people bring out their motorbikes and do stunts in the street.
 Mouse's mother forbids him from attending, but he sneaks out anyway to attend with his friends Lamont and Sweartagawd.

 Mouse purchases a run-down four-wheel motorbike and is detained by police while driving it home.
 He is picked up by police detective Rivers, who has known Mouse from a young age through a police outreach program with his school.
 Rivers tells Mouse he can come to him for advice any time and implores him to stay out of trouble, but Mouse ignores him.
 Mouse meets a new girl down the street, Nicki, who is interested in photography; Mouse invites her to come along to The Ride.
 There, Mouse attempts a trick on his four-wheeler but crashes; they later witness a biker gang known as the Midnight Clique lead the police on a high-speed chase and escape.
 One of the bikers is a local legend known as Blax, who recently got out of prison.

 Mouse, Lamont and Sweartagawd visit the Midnight Clique's hangout spot later that night, who tells them to leave.
 Mouse later meets Blax outside a bike repair shop where he works as part of his parole program.
 Blax says he knew Mouse's brother Stro, a member of the Clique; he invites Mouse into the shop and offers him a box of scraps to build his own bike.
 Mouse asks if Blax would provide Lamont and Sweartagawd with the same opportunity; Blax agrees, impressed with his loyalty.
 Mouse starts ditching his job at the local animal hospital to spend more time at Blax's auto shop.